Embracing Free Software

 - Commercial License: Tailored for businesses that need legal or operational flexibility, without the copyleft requirements of the GPL.

-By offering both options, we ensure that the core of our work remains accessible and free, while providing a clear and sustainable path for our business.
+By offering both options, I keep the core of my work accessible and free, while providing a sustainable monetary path for my business.

 Limitations on Applications

-While we’re committed to Free Software licenses for software libraries, this isn’t practical for software applications.
-This is because applications require mechanisms to ensure legitimate ownership and so publishing the source code isn’t feasible.
-We will, however, continue to reevaluate our licensing strategy as time progresses.
+While I’re committed to Free Software licenses for software libraries, this isn’t practical for software applications.
+That’s because applications require mechanisms to ensure legitimate ownership and so publishing the source code isn’t feasible.
+I will, however, continue to reevaluate my strategy as time advances.

 What’s Next

 As of today, Judo and Charisma are published under the GNU General Public License version 3.
-For organizations that require more flexible terms we will continue to offer commercial licenses as part of a dual-licensing model.
-In the coming months, expect more announcements as we transition additional products to the dual-licensing model.
+For organizations that require more flexible terms I will continue to offer commercial licenses as part of a dual-licensing model.
+In the coming months, expect more announcements as I transition additional products to the dual-licensing model.